zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is November 7, 2024, let's keep going!
+Today is November 8, 2024, let's keep going!
 As the saying goes.
-Winter is not a season, but a celebration.
+You must do the things you think you cannot do.